Vorlonhomeworld/BBCL/16 Who's on first.md

  Essentially, anything **a**ccessed by Common Lisp is pulled and seperated out of the list and is presented singularly, so the **CAR** command is great for looking at single items.
 Any time something is **d**ropped by the list with the **CDR** command, the rest of the list is intact, except for the item dropped.
 This can be used for single or multiple items.
 Those multiple items in the list can be accessed by expanding the CDR command!

-  Remember I said this was expandable?
-It is!
 All we need to do is repeat a few commands.
 Let's say I have the following list:

   ```